|

 Lodging

-Wednesday night we will be driving up to Sendai and spending 1 night in the Sosetsu Inn Sendai, rooms will be 2 person rooms with twin beds.
+Friday night we will be driving up to Sendai and spending 1 night in the Hotel Grand Terrace Sendai, rooms will be 2 person rooms with twin beds or futons.

 Ski / Snowboard Rentals: